-NCPRE is developing a modular leadership/professional development program for HHMI, with each module based around one or more common dilemmas faced in the specific environments of HHMI researchers.
+NCPRE has developed a modular leadership/professional development program— called Labs that Work for Everyone—with initial funding from the Howard Hughes Medical Institute (HHMI), with each module based around one or more common dilemmas that researchers face in a lab environment.

 In today’s world, the research endeavor requires more than just “good science,” it requires strong lab leaders and lab members who are able to collaborate at the highest levels for team science.
 Scientists must—to the best of their abilities—successfully navigate the pitfalls and problems that are inherent in team settings.